-Students dismissed from the Professional Phase of the PA Studies Program for failing a course or failing to meet GPA standards may reapply through CASPA and may be readmitted to the Program in a subsequent academic year.
+Students dismissed from the Professional Phase of the PA Studies Program for academic reasons may reapply through CASPA and may be readmitted to the Program in a subsequent academic year.
 Readmission is not guaranteed, and is based on the Admissions Committee's evaluation of the student's academic record, and their assessment of student's ability to successfully complete the training.
-Students readmitted to the Program would most likely be required to take all, or most, of the courses again.
-Students dismissed for conduct violations or failing two or more courses will not be readmitted to the Program under ordinary circumstances.
+Students readmitted to the Program would be required to take all, or most, of the courses again.

+Students dismissed for professionalism violations will not be readmitted to the Program under ordinary circumstances.
 In very unusual circumstances, students dismissed for these issues would be considered for readmission.
-These students must notify the PA Studies Program Director prior to application, and then reapply to the Office of Admissions following the usual admission procedures (CASPA).
-All dismissal appeals must be in writing and submitted within ten days of receiving their dismissal letter.
+These students must notify the PA Studies Program Director prior to application, and then reapply following the usual admission procedures (CASPA).

-Students dismissed from the PA Studies Program are not eligible to sit for the NCCPA Physician Assistant National Certifying Examination, or for PA certification or licensure.
+Students dismissed from the PA Studies Program are not eligible to sit for the NCCPA Physician Assistant National Certifying Examination, or for PA certification, or licensure.

-Graduation Requirements for the PA Program:
+Graduation Requirements for the PA Program

-- Students must complete the entire Professional Phase within 4 academic years. - Students must successfully complete and pass all required courses, rotations, and seminars. - Students must successfully complete and pass the PA Master's Comprehensive Experience, including the Master's Project, and all components of Summary Testing including Objective Structured Clinical Examinations (OSCEs) - Students must have a minimum 3.000 graduate cumulative grade point average. - Students must have corrected all deficiencies as outlined in their academic probation notices within the specified time period. - Students must have no more than one graduate course grades below a "B-". - Students must have no grades below a "C". - Students must complete the Application for Graduation on Webadvisor and the Precertification Form for Graduation with their advisor or program representative prior to the semester in which they plan to graduate. - Students must have no outstanding financial obligations to the University: Students will be billed for graduation fees and must also pay these fees in order to gain a diploma. - Students must have complied with all procedures, and meet all requirements, of the University as defined in the Student Handbook and Catalog.
+- Students must complete the entire Professional Phase within 4 academic years. - Students must successfully complete and pass all required courses, rotations, and seminars. - Students must successfully complete and pass the PA Master's Comprehensive Experience, including the Master's Project, and all components of Summary Testing including Objective Structured Clinical Examinations (OSCEs) - Students must have a minimum 3.000 graduate cumulative grade point average.
+For students who completed the B.S. in Health Sciences, the graduate GPA calculation begins at the beginning of the Spring semester of their first year of the professional phase. - Students must have corrected all deficiencies as outlined in their academic probation notices within the specified time period. - Students must have no more than one graduate course grades below a "B-". - Students must have no grades below a "C". - Students must complete the application for graduation on Webadvisor and the precertification form for graduation with their advisor or program representative prior to the semester in which they plan to graduate. - Students must have no outstanding financial obligations to the University: Students will be billed for graduation fees and must also pay these fees in order to gain a diploma. - Students must have complied with all procedures, and meet all requirements, of the University as defined in the Student Handbook and Catalog.

-NOTE: Students in the Physician Assistant Studies Program must comply with all Philadelphia University academic standing and probation policies delineated in the Philadelphia University: Student Handbook, University Catalog and Graduate Studies Catalog.
+\NOTE: Students in the Physician Assistant Studies Program must comply with all Philadelphia University academic standing and probation policies delineated in the Philadelphia University: Student Handbook, University Catalog and Graduate Studies Catalog.

-Upon successful completion of the professional phase, students will receive their master's degree in physician assistant studies, and are eligible to sit for the PANCE examination.
+Upon successful completion of the professional phase, students will receive their master's degree in Physician Assistant Studies, and are eligible to sit for the PANCE examination.

-The Program Completion Ceremony, at which time students will receive their certificates, is historically held on the second or third Friday of August at the conclusion of the 25 month program.
+The Program Completion Ceremony, at which time students will receive their certificates, is historically held on the second or third Friday of August at the conclusion of the 25-month program.